Keflavík International Airport is located about 50 km away from Reykjavík and there are various ways to get to and from the airport.

 For a long time there was no public bus from Keflavík Airport to Reykjavík but you could either take the Flybus and the Airport Express.
 They offer similar service for a similar price and although I’ve only used the Flybus I’m sure they are both equally good.
 If you are desperate for the internet after a long flight though, The Flybus offers free WiFi on all their buses.
 Both companies can drop you off at your hotel but the service is included with the Airport Express but you can book it separately on the Flybus.

 Nowadays you can also take the public bus from the airport but the schedule is not as good as the Flybus and Airport Express and the savings are not that great that it’s worth it.
 In my opinion at least plus it takes much longer.
-There’s also another service, K-Express, which offers cheaper transfers from Keflavík but their schedule is also not as good as the other two.

 Getting from Keflavík Airport By Taxi